Combinatorial Contracts: Introduction

 For cases beyond gross substitutes success probability functions $f$, we show a hardness result, which applies even for budget additive functions.

 {\bf Main Theorem 2:} For budget additive (and, hence, submodular) success probability functions, computing the optimal contract is NP-hard.
 We prove this result by a reduction from the problem of subset sum.
+In the instance we construct there are only two potential $\alpha$'s that can lead to the optimal contract.
+However, to determine which of the two contracts is better, we need to compute the agent's best response at the corresponding $\alpha$'s, but if we could do this efficiently we could also solve subset sum.

 In addition, we show that our approach used for the gross substitutes case, of going over all the critical points, does not work for the case of submodular success probability functions (or even coverage functions).
-We show this by recursively constructing a coverage function with exponentially many (in the number of actions) critical points.
+We show this by recursively constructing a coverage function with exponentially many critical points.

-Finally, we show that for every function $f$ (whether submodular or not) there is an FPTAS, which computes a $(1-\epsilon)$-approximation with only $\mathrm{poly}(k,\frac{1}{\epsilon})$ evaluations of a contract, where $k$ is the number of bits used to represent values of $f$ and $c$.
-To obtain this result, we observe that we can restrict our attention to $\mathrm{poly}(k,\frac{1}{\epsilon})$ candidate contracts, which we have to compare, one of which will be a $(1-\epsilon)$-approximation.
-Moreover, we show that one can iterate over all critical points in weakly polynomial time.
-This implies that if the number of critical points is polynomially bounded, then we can compute the optimal contract in weakly polynomial time.
+We also show that for every (monotone) success probability function $f$ (whether submodular or not) there is an FPTAS, which computes a $(1-\epsilon)$-approximation with $\mathrm{poly}(n,\frac{1}{\epsilon})$ value and demand queries.
+To obtain this result, we observe that we can restrict our attention to $\mathrm{poly}(n,\frac{1}{\epsilon})$ candidate contracts, which we have to compare, one of which will be a $(1-\epsilon)$-approximation.

 We then turn to more general outcome spaces, where there is a vector of $m$ rewards, and each set of actions $S \subseteq A$ induces a distribution over these rewards.
 A linear contract for this setting specifies which fraction $\alpha$ of the reward goes to the agent.
 Unlike in the case of a binary outcome, linear contracts are no longer optimal for this more general setting.
 However, as we show, they are robustly optimal in a max-min sense, when for each action only the expected reward rather than the exact distribution is known, and the principal wishes to maximize her utility in the worst-case over all compatible distributions.